Guidelines on How to Create a WordPress Landing Page

 Thereafter, you can customize it to showcase the specific action.

-You can use software like Photoshop to create beautiful elements that immediately catch the user’s attention for the call to action buttons, links, and other features.
+You can use software like Photoshop or any free alternative to it to create beautiful elements that immediately catch the user’s attention for the call to action buttons, links, and other features.

 A plug-in will give you access to stuff like the buttons, animation, and other elements if you do not have the time to create them manually.